 Pets started to become such an integrated part of Victorian life.
 Pet cemeteries were popular, as was the start to manufacture pet food and medicine produced specifically for animals.

-When you look at this history of pets in the Victorian era, you can more fully understand why a painter like Henriette would concentrate on painting animals in scenes that seem almost human.
+When you look at the history of pets in the Victorian era, you can more fully understand why a painter like Henriette would concentrate on painting animals in scenes that seem almost human.

 When you think about an artist who understood cats and dogs and other animals, you should think about Henriette Rooner-Knip and her uncanny way of painting the animals, especially cats, in positions and poses like no one else does.
 She was a woman painter whose artistic work is as important today as it was during her lifetime.